cyberbotics/webots/docs/guide/web-animation.md

   * `field`: the field to update.
 Supported field are: `translation`, `rotation`, `scale` and the various `colors`.
   * `value`: the new value to be set, in `WbVector3.js` or `WbVector4.js` format.
   * `render`: a boolean that indicates whether the function should render once or not once the modifications are applied.

+A empty window can be personalized to display additional information about the animation (display graphs, describe the animation,...).
+To enable it, you must set the `showUserDefinedWindow` attribute of the `webots-view` element to `true` before loading the animation.
+An icon to open the window will then appear in the right side of the toolbar.

+The following function are available for you to personalized the window:
+* `setUserDefinedWindowTitle(title) `: set the title of the window.
+  * `title`: the new title of the window.
+* `setUserDefinedWindowTooltip(tooltip)`: set the tooltip of the window's button.
+  * `tooltip`: the new tooltip of the window's button.
+* `setUserDefinedWindowContent(content)`: set the content of the window.
+Replace existing content.
+  * `content`: the new content of the window.

 ### Limitations